Darna (2009 TV series): Cast and characters

+Production

+Principal photography commenced in June 2009.

 Reception

 Ratings

 According to AGB Nielsen Philippines' Mega Manila household television ratings, the pilot episode of Darna earned a 44.1% rating.
-While the final episode scored a 32.9% rating.
+The final episode scored a 32.9% rating.

 Critical response

 Darna opened with positive reviews, writer Nestor Torre of Philippine Daily Inquirer said the pilot episode is "loud and livid".
 Torre continues to mention "...two performances stand out because they’re 'different'.
 The first is Janice de Belen’s portrayal of Consuelo, the mother of Valentina.
 De Belen’s characterization is outstanding, because it’s deeply felt, while not being over-the-top..." and "the other interesting performance thus far is turned in by Iwa Moto as Valentina.
 With some help from creative scripting, her character is more tragic and conflicted than past versions of the story had it".

-Jun Lana's script was also praised by Torre for creating "Valentina's terrible secret initially pains her rather than turns her into a vengeful monster, and the ostracism she suffers adds enormously to her loneliness and grief, which are alleviated only by her only friend, Narda.
-Of course, the ironic twist to all this is that Narda will eventually morph into superheroine Darna, with whom Valentina must fight to the death."
-Lana told Manila Bulletin that this version of Darna will be "totally different" especially with the characters, he mentions "what if Narda doesn't want to become Darna?" - a subject never touched upon in other versions of the graphic novel.